cosmos/gaia/docs/docs/delegators/delegator-faq.md

 The Liquid Staking module enacts a safety framework and associated governance-controlled parameters to regulate the adoption of liquid staking.

 The LSM mitigates liquid staking risks by limiting the total amount of ATOM that can be liquid staked to a percentage of all staked ATOM.
 As an additional risk-mitigation feature, the LSM introduces a requirement that validators self-bond ATOM to be eligible for delegations from liquid staking providers or to be eligible to mint LSM tokens.
-This mechanism is called the “validator bond”, and is technically distinct from the current self-bond mechanism, but functions similarly.
+This mechanism is called the "validator bond", and is technically distinct from the current self-bond mechanism, but functions similarly.

 At the same time, the LSM introduces the ability for staked ATOM to be instantly liquid staked, without having to wait for the unbonding period.